jboss-developer/jboss-eap-quickstarts/template/README.md

 The final push command triggers the OpenShift infrastructure to build and deploy the changes.

-Note that the `openshift` profile in `pom.xml` is activated by OpenShift, and causes the war build by openshift to be copied to the `deployments/` directory, and deployed without a context path.
+Note that the `openshift` profile in `pom.xml` is activated by OpenShift, and causes the WAR build by openshift to be copied to the `deployments/` directory, and deployed without a context path.

 ### Test the OpenShift Application